 The correct identification of a background in the e.m. emission over seismic regions has a crucial role for the 20 detection of possible signals related to earthquake or pre-earthquake activity.
 The algorithm presented here represents a new and very efficient technique to discriminate among instrumental, environmental and external source signals from satellite observations.
 The efficiency of ALIF for both non-linear and non-stationary signal analysis, and peculiar frequency onset identification has been proved in several works [i.e., Piersanti and Villante, 2016; Alberti et al., 2016 and reference therein].
 Anyway, its possible application to identify correctly the instrumental origin noise has never been presented before.
 Here, we 25 showed that the coupling between ALIF and MSA represents a powerful tool to identify and remove noise from signal.
 In fact, our method was able to determine all the noise frequencies declared in electric and magnetic field experiment of DEMETER satellite [Lagoutte et al., 2005], such as the 1 Hz in the E field (see Figure 4).
 This signal is an effect of the instrumental disturbance, i.e. the sweeping voltage of the Langmuir Probe [Lagoutte et al., 2005].
 Concerning the continuous 20 Hz signal detected in the magnetic field observations, we speculated that it can be attributed to one of the peaks of 30 Shumann Resonance in the extremely low frequency (ELF) portion of the Earth's electromagnetic field spectrum generated and excited by lightning discharges in the cavity formed by the Earth's surface and the ionosphere [Barr et al., 2000 and reference therein].
-Anyway, Lagoutte et al. [2005] in their DEMETER satellite user guide manual certificated the ~20 Hz as a BANT (Boîtier Analogique et Numérique de Traitement) noise.

-On the other hand, this paper presents a useful method for the correct selection of anomalous signals with respect to the evaluated background.
-The choice of using the ratio $R{c}(\ell)$ was to take into account possible anomalous energy enhancements as well as new signal onset.
-In addition, as a threshold we used $3\sigma$ in order to make a selection as strong as possible to exclude possible positive false.
-Anyway, at this stage, a visual inspection of each anomalous signal detected is
+Anyway, Lagoutte et al. [2005] in their DEMETER satellite user guide manual certificated the ~20 Hz as On the other hand, this paper presents a useful method for the correct selection of anomalous signals with respect to the evaluated background.
+The choice of using the ratio $R{\epsilon}(\ell)$ was to take into account possible anomalous energy enhancements as well as new signal onset.
+In addition, the choice of a threshold equal to 3σ makes the anomaly selection as strong as possible and should exclude possible positive false.
+Anyway, at this stage, a visual inspection of each anomalous